woctezuma/feature-extractor/README.md

  --resize_size 256 --keep_ratio --crop_size 224
 ```
 This will save in the `--output_dir` folder:
 - `fts.pt`: the features in a torch file,
+- `fts.npy`: the features in a NumPy file,
 - `filenames.txt`: the list of image names corresponding to the features.

 ## References